alexrhowe/APOLLO/README.txt

 didn't work.
 A script to compute it correctly from the luminosity is pending.
 Verified that the fencepost error in gamma appears to have resolved the hot top of the atmosphere problem.
+Fixed a couple bugs in the best fit output format.
+Fixed a bug in the TP profile plotting in Plot Apollo.
+Removed the minus sign in the best fit output format.
+Fixed the order of indices in Plot Converge.
+Changed the output of APOLLO to list the number of steps actually recorded in the samples file.
+(This makes the Plot programs work better.)
+Changed Plot Apollo to match the new format.
+Corrected the labelling in Plot Apollo.

 v0.9.13.1
 Changed number of walkers to account for adding Teff to the table.